sf-wdi-31/schedule/week-5-training.md

 ### Thursday

 1. Go back over the Angular apps we've seen so far.
 Try to write down **all** the steps you would take to create an Angular app from scratch.
-Create a GitHub [gist](https://help.github.com/articles/about-gists/) that lists all your steps, and link it in the My Work section of your personal website (communicating about technology is an important skill!).
+Create a PUBLIC GitHub [gist](https://help.github.com/articles/about-gists/) that lists all your steps, and link it in the My Work section of your personal website (communicating about technology is an important skill!).
+Here's a [quick gist create link](https://gist.github.com/).

 1. Review the learning objectives from this week, and write down at least one question about the material.  **Bring your written question to GA tomorrow.**